MHBalsmeier/GAME_archived/README.md

 * No problems with terrain following coordinates.
 For example: A resting atmosphere around steep orography shall remain at rest.
 * Absence of unphysical numerical stabilizers like divergence damping, fixers, filters and so on.
 * Ellipsoidal grid geometry.
+* A capable and flexible framework for coupling to physics and to other components of an Earth system model.
+* Consistecy also in the presence of tracers and radiation.

-According to my understanding, an hexagonal C grid model is the only model where all this can be achieved (no, FV3 cannot do this either).
+According to my understanding, a hexagonal C grid is the only discretization where all this can be achieved.

 ### GAME's principles a.k.a. why a new global model is necessary

 What GAME does what other models do not do and why:

 * It uses the entropy as a prognostic variable.
 Usually, models use the potential temperature as a prognostic variable and modelers then call it the entropy, which is wrong.
 The potential temperature is a conserved quantity and therefore the only forcings are the diabatic forcings rendering it a suitable variable for modeling.
 However, the same is true for the real entropy (connected to the density times the logarithm of the potential temperature), and this last quantitiy is the much more fundamental physical property.
-It is not expected that modelers will start reformulating their equations.
 * It employs the modified TRSK scheme as well as the physically conistent dissipation proposed by Gassmann (2018).
-* It assigns individual densities (instead of mixing ratios) to tracers as well as individual densities and sink velocities.
-This will be necessary for all models to do earlier or later.
+* It assigns individual densities (instead of mixing ratios) to tracers as well as individual temperatures and sink velocities.

 What GAME does not do and why: